skopp002/appliedml/final-project/readme.md

 they are called deep neural networks.

-The method applied to act on the xi * wi of every node (also called the activation method) is the function applied to this summation at every node of the layer.
+The method applied to act on the xi * wi of every node (also called the activation method) is the function applied to this summation at every node of the following layer.
 This is forward propogation.
 For a sigmoid typically,

 ( 1 / (1 + exp(-x))) would be applied.
 Where x is a dot product of xi * wi